Online Safety for Children

 We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
-Any E-Safety incidents are recorded and managed in accordance with our E-Safety policy.
+Any Online Safety incidents are recorded and managed in accordance with our Online Safety policy.

 At home, sometimes children can be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.